Understanding the Venice Water Bus System + Private Venice Water Taxis

 More Italy Travel Tips

 If you are planning a trip to Italy, make sure to check out our other Italy travel blog posts!
 I have to say that Italy is one of my top European countries.
 I just love the old-world charm, the culture, and, of course, the amazing Italian food and wine!
+I visit often and love sharing first-hand Italy travel tips with you!

 You can, of course, view the entire Europe Travel section of my blog, and here are some Italy travel posts you may like: